String Theory and Pre-big bang Cosmology

-At this point of the cosmological evolution there are two possible alternatives. \begin{itemize} \item[$i)$] The phase of string/brane dominated inflation is long enough to dilute all effects of the preceding phase of dilaton inflation, and to give rise to an epoch of slow-roll inflation able to prepare the subsequent evolution, according to the conventional inflationary picture. \item[$ii)$] The back-reaction of the quantum fluctuations, amplified by the phase of pre-big bang inflation, induces a bounce as soon as the Universe reaches the strong coupling regime; almost immediately, there is the beginning of the phase of decelerated evolution dominated by the (rapidly thermalized) radiation produced by the bouncing transition. \end{itemize} These two possibilities have different impact on the phenomenology of the cosmic background of gravitational radiation and on the anisotropy of the CMB radiation, as we shall now discuss.
+$(i)$ The phase of string/brane dominated inflation is long enough to dilute all effects of the preceding phase of dilaton inflation, and to give rise to an epoch of slow-roll inflation able to prepare the subsequent evolution, according to the conventional inflationary picture.

+$(ii)$ The back-reaction of the quantum fluctuations, amplified by the phase of pre-big bang inflation, induces a bounce as soon as the Universe reaches the strong coupling regime; almost immediately, there is the beginning of the phase of decelerated evolution dominated by the (rapidly thermalized) radiation produced by the bouncing transition.

+These two possibilities have different impact on the phenomenology of the cosmic background of gravitational radiation and on the anisotropy of the CMB radiation, as we shall now discuss.

-In the first case we recover the same phenomenology of conventional models of slow-roll inflation, but with the important difference that the inflationary initial conditions are now ``explained" by the preceding pre-big bang evolution, driving the Universe from the string perturbative vacuum to the appropriate configuration for starting inflation.
+In the first case (provided it can be successfully realized) we would recover the same phenomenology of conventional models of slow-roll inflation, but with the important difference that the inflationary initial conditions are now ``explained" by the preceding pre-big bang evolution, driving the Universe from the string perturbative vacuum to the appropriate configuration for starting inflation.
 The slow-roll singularity is eliminated and the model becomes geodesically complete, being extended over the whole cosmic-time axis.
 We can still talk of ``birth of the Universe from the string perturbative vacuum", as pointed out (in a quantum cosmology context) in \cite{35,35a,35b}.

 Here we shall concentrate our discussion on the second possibility, in which there is only one inflationary phase of unconventional (pre-big bang) type.
 In that case the effects of the higher-curvature/quantum gravity phase are not ``washed out" by a subsequent inflationary epoch: the phenomenological predictions are possibly less robust, as may depend on (still unknown) details of string/Planck scale physics.
-However, the observable consequences of this scenario should bear the direct imprint of the pre-big bang epoch, thus opening a window on time scales and energy scales not accessible to conventional model of inflation.
+On the other hand, the observable consequences of this scenario should bear the direct imprint of the pre-big bang epoch, thus opening a window on time scales and energy scales not accessible to conventional model of inflation.